 The therapeutic relationship doesn't begin with the first office visit, or the first phone call.

 It starts with your website.
 Why?
 Because your website is an extension of your values and your personality.
-It gives clients a glimpse into how they'll feel when they work with you in person.
+It gives clients a tiny sample of how they'll feel when they meet you in person.

 Therapy clients don't want to be manipulated or persuaded.
 They're already in pain, and they just want to know whether you can make them feel safe, supported, and hopeful.